rossumai/university/docs/learn/ai-learning/index.md

 ## 🏆 Priority of rules {#priority-of-rules}

-Your text is mostly clear but could benefit from some revisions for clarity, grammar, and flow.
-Here’s an improved version:

 It may happen that some of the recommendations contradict each other in particular cases.

 - The principles of Precision and Accuracy should take priority.